piyushxbajaj/connectXvit/README.md

-This app is for macOS
+This app is for macOS.

-Inspired from TAPVIT which is for macOSX
+Inspired from TAPVIT which is for macOSX.